-- (a) After a boat hails, she shall give a hailed boat time to respond. - (b) A hailed boat shall respond even if the hail breaks rule 20.1. - (c) A hailed boat shall respond either by tacking as soon as possible, or by immediately replying 'You tack' and then giving the hailing boat room to tack and avoid her. - (d) When a hailed boat responds, the hailing boat shall tack as soon as possible. - (e) From the time a boat hails until she has tacked and avoided a hailed boat, rule 18.2 does not apply between them.
+- (a) After a board hails, she shall give a hailed board time to respond. - (b) A hailed board shall respond even if the hail breaks rule 20.1. - (c) A hailed board shall respond either by tacking as soon as possible, or by immediately replying 'You tack' and then giving the hailing board room to tack and avoid her. - (d) When a hailed board responds, the hailing board shall tack as soon as possible. - (e) From the time a board hails until she has tacked and avoided a hailed board, rule 18.2 does not apply between them.

-20.3 Passing On a Hail to an Additional Boat
+20.3 Passing On a Hail to an Additional Board

-When a boat has been hailed for room to tack and she intends to respond by tacking, she may hail another boat on the same tack for room to tack and avoid her.
+When a board has been hailed for room to tack and she intends to respond by tacking, she may hail another board on the same tack for room to tack and avoid her.
 She may hail even if her hail does not meet the conditions of rule 20.1.
-Rule 20.2 applies between her and a boat she hails.
+Rule 20.2 applies between her and a board she hails.